SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/readme.md

 Later support will be for Windows and other operating systems using a binary created from Pyinstaller.

-    2. Choose a source category or Categories for the threat intelligence.
+    2.2.
+Choose a source category or Categories for the threat intelligence.
+Examples:
-       Suggested Examples:

-           _sourceCategory = recordedfutures/installed/ip
+           _sourceCategory = recordedfutures/cached/ip
-           _sourceCategory = recordedfutures/installed/hash
+           _sourceCategory = recordedfutures/cached/hash
-           _sourceCategory = recordedfutures/installed/url
+           _sourceCategory = recordedfutures/cached/url
-           _sourceCategory = recordedfutures/installed/vunlerability
+           _sourceCategory = recordedfutures/cached/vunlerability
-           _sourceCategory = recordedfutures/installed/domain
+           _sourceCategory = recordedfutures/cached/domain

-    3. When setting up a source, you can also optionally to setup a hosted HTTP collector.
+    3.1.
+You can also optionally to setup a hosted HTTP collector.

        As an example, navigating to the following URL.